scrunter/JADE-Erewhon/README.md

 > The schemas contained in this repository are for demonstration purposes, and as such, are not open to pull requests.
 However, you are welcome to create a fork and make changes to your own copy, subject to our license ([LICENSE.txt](LICENSE.txt)).

 **Q.** What can I do with this Erewhon system?
 > Using the Administration application, you can take the role of a sales agent and post items for your (fictional) clients to buy.
 Using the **ErewhonShop** application, you can take the role of a client and bid for or buy (fictional) items.
-For more details, see the <a href="[https://secure.jadeworld.com/developer-centre/Jade2022/Erewhon/Erewhon.pdf]">*Erewhon Demonstration System Reference*</a>.
+For more details, see https://secure.jadeworld.com/developer-centre/Jade2022/Erewhon/Erewhon.pdf.

 ## License